i-machine-think/machine/data/CLEANED-SCAN/README.md

 # SCAN tasks for  compositional learning

 SCAN is a set of simple language-driven navigation tasks for studying compositional learning and zero-shot generalization.
 The SCAN tasks were inspired by the [CommAI environment](https://github.com/facebookresearch/CommAI-env), which is the origin of the acronym (**S**implified versions of the **C**omm**A**I **N**avigation tasks).
+This folder contains a version of the SCAN dataset without the meta information indicating in- and output.
+Input and output sentences are separated by tabs.

 ### Citing this data set
 Please cite the following paper: